dmarrazzo/rh-bpm-notes/git_workflow.md

 ## Usual workflow
 Let's use `master` branch for consolidated commits.
-When your work worths to be shared (at least you are able to get a clean built),
+When your work needs to be shared (at least you are able to get a clean built):

+1. Switch to master in order to merge there your work on the development branch

-    git fetch --all # get changes from internal git server and from team git server git checkout master # switch to the master branch git merge team/master # merge updates coming from the team git merge <dev1_branch> # merge your personal changes
+        git checkout master # switch to the master branch

+2. Get changes from internal git server and remote server

+        git fetch --all

+    **Warning:** be sure that no updates come from central repository otherwise, merge those updates in your development branch than continue with this flow.

+3. Merge all your personal changes adding just 1 commit to master (squashing all useless commit from dev's branch)

+        git merge --squash <dev1_branch>

-If you find conflict use usual git procedure to manual merge the code.
+4. If you find conflict use usual git procedure to manual merge the code.
+5. Commit your work with a comment

+        git commit -m "comment about latest update"

-Push the merged work:
+6. Send the merged work to the central repository

-    git push -u team master# update the team repository git push -u origin # update the internal repository
+        git push team master

+At this point, your dev branch will be completely separated from the master.
+E.g.

+        ------------ X (master)
+      /
+     /
+    a --- b --- c (devN_branch)

+If you prefer to continue on top of the master commit, you have to merge it in your dev branch.
+This operation will remove from the development branch all the intermediate commit.

+1. Switch to dev branch

+        git checkout <devN>

+2. Merge the master

+        git merge master

+3. Push to your local BC

+        git push -f --all origin

+This is the result:

+    a------------ X (master, devN_branch)

 **Pay Attention:** BPMN diagram are almost impossible to merge, so **BE SURE** that just one person per time works on a specific process diagram.

 ## Git tips

+### Emergency procedure to remove unwanted commit

+If a developer performed some unwanted updates on the master branch, he can recover a clean situation with the following procedure:

+    git fetch origin

+The log should appear as in the following diagram, where X,Y and Z are the unwanted commits:

+    a --- b --- c (master) --- X --- Y --- Z (origin/master)

+Optionally, if you want to save this work, move the change to the development branch:

+    git checkout <devN>
+    git merge origin/master
+    git push origin <devN>

+Force the override of local master to BC:

+    git push -f origin master

+Now, your git log should look so:

+    a --- b --- c (master, origin/master) --- X --- Y --- Z (devN, origin/devN)

 ### Don't type your password every time